nlevnaut/atmega-xbee-digimesh/README.md

-# atmega-xbee-s3b
+# atmega-xbee-digimesh
-TX and RX with an XBee S3B 900HP over the ATMega328p's UART.
+TX and RX with a Digimesh XBee over the ATMega328's UART.

 Example usage:
 ```